Turner Place at Lavery Hall

 Offering both grab–and–go and custom selections.
 Gourmet and personal pan pizzas will be made on-site in a wood-fired oven.
 Single–serving hot Italian entrées such as lasagna and manicotti will be offered, along with a selection of pre-made salads.
 A chef’s station will offer a made to order pasta del giorno (pasta of the day).

-Jamba Juice (first floor)
+Jamba (first floor)

 A national chain offering fresh–squeezed juices, smoothies, fruit–infused teas, chai, and hot chocolate; with an emphasis on healthy, pure ingredients.

 A high–end grill venue including a large carving station and a wall of flame for rotisserie chicken.
 One side will offer traditional Southern home–style favorites such as fried chicken, while the other will be an upscale steak house with luxury seating.
 1872 Fire Grill will include a wood–fired char grill that grills steak, chicken, and seafood to perfection in minutes, and will be the first of its kind on a college campus.

 A national brand offering assembled–to–order burritos, fajitas, quesadillas, taco salads, and nachos.

 A Japanese steak house experience, with sushi bar, 10–person grill–top tables and a chef preparing food to order with style.
 For Friday night reservations, please call 540-231-5948.

 Offering a rotation of three gourmet soups and custom made–to–order tossed salads with a choice of four salad green blends and a wide selection of dressings and toppings, including hot chicken, steak, and shrimp.